pweisenburger/AdaptiveCEP/thesis.md

 More interestingly, though, the case class `Conjunction12[A, B, C]` also has two fields (`sq1` of type `Query1[A]` and `sq2` of type `Query2[B, C]`) for the subqueries representing the `and` operator's two input streams, which--against one's intuition--are not specified in the `ConjunctionQuery` trait.
 The reason for this is that while every case class extending `ConjunctionQuery` does have two fields named `sq1` and `sq2`, their types are always different.
 For the case class `Conjunction11[A, B]`, their types are `Query1[A]` and `Query1[B]`, respectively, and for `Conjunction21[A, B, C]`, to provide another example, they are `Query2[A, B]` and `Query1[C]`, respectively.
 This hints at the biggest shortcoming of EventScala: As it is--to the best of my knowledge--not possible to abstract over the length of type parameter lists in Scala, thus, one cannot define one trait (like `trait Query[A, B, ...]`) for queries in general, but has to define one separate trait (e.g., `Query1[A]`, `Query2[A, B]`, and so forth) for queries representing streams of events consisting of 1 element, 2 elements, and so forth.
 (Tuples actually suffer from the same shortcoming: `Tuple1[+T1]`, `Tuple2[+T1, +T2]`, and so forth, are all defined separately in the Scala standard library.)
 To avoid a ridiculous amount of code repetition, I decided that in EventScala, events can consist of at most 6 elements.
 This seemingly small number does not only call for the 6 separate traits `Query1[A]` to `Query6[A, B, C, D, E, F]`, though, but also for--for example--15 separate case classes extending the `SequenceQuery` trait as well as, to provide the most extreme example, for 36 case classes extending the `DisjunctionQuery` trait.
 Any future work on this project should aim to solve this issue, maybe by representing events and queries with `HList`s, which encode the types of their members (which can be `H`eterogenuous, i.e., of different types) in their type.
 They are provided by Typelevel's Shapeless [32], a "type class and dependent type based generic programming library for Scala".

-At this point, EventScala's case class representation has been explained to an extent that it makes sense to present an example query in case class representation:
+At this point, EventScala's case class representation has been explained to an extent that it makes sense to present an example query in case class representation (listing 2):

+*Listing 2: Case class representation of a query*
 ```scala
 val sampleQuery: Query2[Int, String] =
   DropElem3Of3[Int, String, String](